 - Employees shall periodically examine their district electronic devices and purge them of any personal files, photos, and videos unrelated to the District’s educational mission.

 - All District employees are to conduct official business and correspondence only through District provided or District managed accounts and not through their personal accounts.

-- District/school business communications are subject to discovery pursuant to a subpoena, public records act request, or other lawful request.
+- District/school business communications are subject to discovery pursuant to a subpoena, public records act request, or other lawful requests.

-- District employees who conduct official District/school communications from their own personal, non-district issued devices acknowledge and agree that, in doing so, those personal devices may be subject to discovery and disclosure pursuant to a subpoena, public records act request, or other lawful request
+- District employees who conduct official District/school communications from their own personal, non-district issued devices acknowledge and agree that, in doing so, those personal devices may be subject to discovery and disclosure pursuant to a subpoena, public records act requests or other lawful requests

 - Accounts used to access District technology services must be kept secure (e.g., device logins, email, file storage, student information systems, electronic grade books, attendance and grade reporting functions, etc.)

 - Employees are required to keep their passwords secure and shall not write down their passwords anywhere near the computer or where a student or other unauthorized user might discover them.